PrincetonUniversity/install_lammps/01_installing/misc/notes.md

 mkdir build && cd build
 ```

-If you have encountering errors when doing biomolecular simulations then see [this post](https://lammps.sandia.gov/threads/msg85269.html) on the LAMMPS mailing list.
+If you encounter errors when doing biomolecular simulations then see [this post](https://lammps.sandia.gov/threads/msg85269.html) on the LAMMPS mailing list.